-When a fund is going through bankruptcy (i.e. defunct), usually there is no more NAV being calculated and no trading can be done.
+When a fund is going through bankruptcy (i.e., defunct), usually there is no NAV being calculated and no trading can be done.
 When that occurs, it will also mean that no TCR data will be provided going forward.

-Implementation Framework suggested approach: Provide the client with the TCR data obtained up until the fund fell into bankruptcy with note/disclosure to clients to inform them that the TCR data is only partial due to the fund being defunct for the reporting year where the fund became defunct and that for the following years until final distribution is provided, there would be no reporting of the defunct fund on the TCR annual reporting.
+Implementation Framework suggested approach: Provide the client with the TCR data obtained up until the fund fell into bankruptcy with note/disclosure to clients to inform them that the TCR data is only partial due to the fund being defunct for the reporting year where the fund became defunct and until final distribution is provided, there would be no reporting of the defunct fund on the TCR annual reporting.